gsf/whiskers.js/README.md

       <p>Nothing in the array!</p>
     {/for}

 A partial tag begins with a greater-than sign.
-It is replaced by a sub-template at that spot in the template:
+It renders any template assigned to that variable with the current context:

     <div>{>partial}</div>